 President Judy Sheridan-Gonzalez, RN, traveled to Paris to participate in the COP21 international climate talks.
 Speaking on a panel on trade unions and climate change, she advocated a “just transition” framework, noting, “This is an urgent call for an immediate and significant transformation process that moves us away from dependency on carbon-emitting poisons, in a manner that embraces energy democracy.
 When communities have control over the production and distribution of clean energy, that’s environmental justice.”
 The agreement that came out of these talks was historic, laying the groundwork for further measures that increase accountability and move us toward the just and sustainable future nurses demand for our patients and communities.
 Not long after, NYSNA was invited to participate in the United Nations Framework Convention on Climate Change (UNFCCC) in Marrakech, Morocco.

 NYSNA works with a number of coalitions in New York, to help pass legislation and make changes through grassroots campaigns that improve the climate and health for all New Yorkers.
-Some of the coalitions we’re proud to be a part of include Climate Jobs NY, the Aliance for a Greater New York (ALIGN), and their Climate Works For All campaign, Labor Network for Sustainability, as well as the NY Renews Coalition.
+Some of the coalitions we’re proud to be a part of include ALIGN, Climate Works For All, Labor Network for Sustainability, and the NY Renews Coalition.